-Estates technicians maintain and repair systems and plant that the NHS relies on.
+NHS estates technicians maintain and repair systems that our patients and staff rely on.

 Training and qualifications required